Bishopton, Renfrewshire: Dargavel Village

 In 2005, BAE Systems and Redrow submitted proposals to use a large part of the site for building new housing which would, at least, double the size of Bishopton.
 Local residents indicated their concern at the proposals; the major concerns they had were with the size of the expansion – with the associated knock-on effects to the local infrastructure – and fears of the contamination that was likely to be found on the site.
 In December 2008 Renfrewshire Council granted outline planning consent for the development and detailed planning consent for a related motorway junction off the A8/M8.

-By early 2016, following extensive decontamination work, a significant portion of the development had been completed, with a number of the houses (the total number of dwellings having risen from 2,500 in 2008 to 4,000 in 2019, involving multiple housebuilders) built and inhabited along with some shopping facilities.
-However, a new primary school which was originally approved in 2009 had still not been completed a decade on and was reassessed to be built in 2021 with fresh concerns over the proposed catchment zone potentially leading to division between the old and new communities in the area, and that the school would simply be too small to cope with the ongoing influx of children, with the majority of the Dargavel housing being marketed for young families to move there.
+By early 2016, following extensive decontamination work, a significant portion of the development had been completed, with a number of the houses (the total number of planned dwellings having risen from 2,500 in 2008 to 4,000 in 2019, involving multiple housebuilders) built and inhabited along with some shopping facilities.
+Construction of the housing is ongoing and the development is confirmed to include 4,000 new homes.
+The site is being developed by a consortium of different private builders.

+Work on a new satellite health and doctors facility for the village commenced in May 2024.

 Education

-Bishopton Primary School – a co-educational, non-denominational state school – is the only school within the village, although with so many new houses being built another has been proposed.
+Bishopton Primary School – a co-educational, non-denominational state school – was the only first primary school within the village.

+A new, second, primary school which was originally approved in 2009 had still not been completed a decade on and was reassessed to be built in 2021 with fresh concerns over the proposed catchment zone potentially leading to division between the old and new communities in the area, and that the school would simply be too small to cope with the ongoing influx of children, with the majority of the Dargavel housing being marketed for young families to move there.
+Dargavel Primary School was however opened in January 2022.

+A third primary school, also in Dargavel, is set to open in summer 2027.
+In July 2024, it was announced focus groups were to take place on the development of a new school to be built on land located at the north end of Craigton Drive.

 For secondary education, the village falls within the catchment area of Park Mains High School in Erskine, and within the catchment of Trinity High School in Renfrew, as part of Scotland's network of Catholic educational institutions.